The Most Consequential Election In A Lifetime (And This Time They Mean It)

 All that said, Trump remains within striking distance in the key swing states.
 The Trump campaign had hoped Trump's chances would get better if there was news of a potential vaccine for the coronavirus on the horizon or COVID-19 cases declining in the country.
 But neither has been true.

 For Trump to win, there would have to be an even bigger polling error than in 2016.
-He would have to win every toss up state and one leaning in Biden's direction currently.
+He would have to win every toss-up state and one leaning in Biden's direction currently.
 That's possible, given the toss-up states are all polling within the margin of error and they certainly could all break in one direction.

 But bigger than what the keys are to this election, the outcome will likely have consequences for how politics is practiced and how Americans conduct themselves for generations to come.